aslotte/aslotte.github.io/_posts/2020-10-02-announcing-mlops-net-v1-2.md

         }
 ```

 As we can see, the JSON payload will be of type `ModelInput` and the endpoint it will return a `ModelOutput`.
 Given that we need to ensure that the 'ModelInput` and `ModelOutput` matches that of which the model has been trained on.
+To achieve this we can use [ILSpy](https://github.com/icsharpcode/ILSpy) to decompile a run-time instance and include that as a class in the Web App.

+Copying the trained model and the schema is not enough to complete a fully functioning ASP.NET Core Web App that can serve various types of ML.NET models.
+ML.NET consists of a flora of packages ranging from `Microsoft.ML.FastTree` for decision trees to `Microsoft.ML.ImageAnalytics` for image support, and we need to ensure that the correct dependencies are included.
+My first thought to achieve this was to scan the loaded AppDomain for all and any `Microsoft.ML` assemblies, but that quickly proved to be a rabbit hole given that not all dependencies are loaded until they are used and the list would also include a lot of sub-dependencies not listed as NuGet packages.
+The way MLOps.NET solves this problem is by reading the `deps.json` file provided by the .NET Core compiled application and from there determining what the dependency graphs looks like.